Your Countdown to Retirement Checklist: 10 Tips to Be Ready for Blast Off!

 Long-term care insurance protects you, your home, and your spouse.
 Unlike Medicare – which usually will only pay for a short-term nursing home stay – long-term care insurance may cover the cost of extended care in a nursing facility or in your own home.
 The younger you are when you buy a policy, the less it will likely cost.

 Long-term care insurance is not for everyone.
-However, it’s important to research long-term care insurance, as well as other options for paying for long-term care, as part of your retirement checklist.
+However, it’s important to research long-term care insurance, as well as other options for paying for long-term care, as part of your countdown to retirement checklist.

 2. Create an Emergency Fund